Does 1 John 1:9 address Christians who are in need of forgiveness or was it addressing the lost?

 It means to be certain, sure and true to.

-From their vantage point if this verse is written to Christians it would mean that if we fail to confess our sins, God suddenly becomes unfaithful to the covenant by holding sins against us.
+From their point of view, if this verse is written to Christians it would mean that if we fail to confess our sins, God suddenly becomes unfaithful to the covenant by holding sins against us.

 Let me say here that God’s faithfulness is not at stake, neither is it on trial here.
 I will illustrate this from 2 Tim.
 2:11-14 in a moment, which also indirectly answers this question.